mwender/eteconline-extras/readme.txt

 This plugin provides extra functionality for the East Tennessee Economic Council website.

 == Changelog ==

+= 0.1.2 =
+* Opening Newsletter Archive links in a new tab/window.

 = 0.1.1 =
 * Updating zordius/lightncandy (Handlebars library) composer dependency.